 Click any of the color swatches to preview, and then click the color value to copy it to your clipboard.

-If you click a specific layer, the right sidebar will display the Appearance section.
-This section contains a layer’s fill color.
+If you click a specific layer, the right sidebar will display details about appearance.
+For example, this section contains the fill color info.
 If you click a text layer in your prototype screen, that area will also display the following attributes:

 Click any of the appearance attributes to copy them to your clipboard.

 Clicking any layer or group will expose a code section in the right sidebar.
 This section will display the code snippet for the selected layer or group.
 To copy the code, hover over the code block and click the Copy button.

 To download an asset: